smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 		src="/images/posts/LibraryServiceOrComponent.png" />
 </p>

-Each of these options present different trade-offs.
-Regardless of the approach the complexity of that area will increase, i.e. using a different service increases the dependence on service's API.
-The options provides differing code isolation and maintainability challenges.
-Adjusting the library has the lowest operating cost but has the highest impacting to the existing running code especially if multi-libraries are used.
-Changing the service or underlying components are natural extension points within a system like this but would likely add to our configuration complexity.
+These options present a range of benefits and trade-offs.
+The options provide different code isolation and maintainability challenges.
+Each choice would further increase the importance of how that area is connected to the rest of the system.
+For example, the swapping the service would increase the important of the API used to call the service or swapping the component would increase the coupling to that specific service and the associated configuration.

+Adjusting the library has the lowest operating cost but has the highest impacting to anything running within the same process.
+Alternative libraries would be best suited to use the same language/runtime.
+This route seems simple and can keep the changes closer to where they would be consumed.
+This option makes lots of sense when talking to other services that already manage their own state.

+Changing the service or underlying components are natural extension points within a system like this.
+Running a new service may need additional hardware and effort from operations.
+There may be more trouble getting started with this method if your teams do not typically write many services.

+Depending on the implementation of the service it may be easy to extend to add the new functionality.
+This can effectively hide the change behind the existing service.
+Using a new component within an existing service may dilute the responsibilities performed by the service and diminish how specialized it can be.
+More configuration would be required to enable the new capabilities.

 Conclusion
 =======================================

 In the end we decided to swap out individual libraries.
-While this did represent additional refactoring it helped to greatly improve the clarity of the design while reducing the coupling to the existing operations.
-We then wrapped up small client libraries for each service to isolate how they are used.
-In the end we tried to minimize the changes needed by our clients so that they would not need to do any work to take advantage of the new implemention.
+This required some refactoring to isolate each operation performed by the system.
+The resulting changes helped clarify how the system works and decouple the operations.

-Had we decided to introduce a new service or component this would have increased the work required to operate the system and so we decided against that path.
+The existing service calls were also converted these new extension points which let us move their implementations closer to the services they consume.
+Had we decided to introduce a new service or component this would have increased the work required to operate the system and configuration complexity.
+The teams wanting to make the changes felt comfortable enough with this approach that they contributed the new libraries that were needed.

-Next time you are faced with a design decision like this consider swapping a library, service or component.
+Next time you are faced with a design decision like this consider whether swapping a library, service or component would work for you.

+[srp]: http://en.wikipedia.org/wiki/Single_responsibility_principle "A SOLID start"